-Minnesota History, Spring 2024
+Minnesota History, Spring 2025

 Paper Assignment Options

-OPTION #1: MAPPING PREJUDICE PROJECT
+OPTION #1: MAPPING PREJUDICE PROJECT.
+Suggested for Paper #1.

 OPTIONS #2 AND #3: FIELD TRIP PAPERS (VIRTUAL AND/OR IN REAL LIFE)

 Your choices are either to visit an actual historic location IRL (in real life) AND/OR to go on a "virtual" field trip.
 You can mix and match.
 However, you CANNOT visit a location for Paper #1 and then write a paper about a virtual visit to the same location for Paper #2.
 The two options for Virtual Field trips are Fort Snelling and the State Capitol building.
-If you would like to visit either of these in person (and I highly recommend doing so! -- although the Fort Snelling is open limited days/hours after the summer season is over) you cannot then write the virtual option.
-In other words, each paper must be about a different location so you cannot write two papers about the same place.
-For example, if you want to visit Fort Snelling for the first paper, you cannot write the second paper about a virtual trip to Fort Snelling.
-Visits must be conducted during this current semester; you cannot rely on memories from a previous visit.
+If you would like to visit either of these in person (and I highly recommend doing so!) you cannot then write the virtual option.

 If you choose to have both of your paper options be the field trip choice, here are some examples of acceptable and unacceptable choices: